 I write about personal finance, credit cards and debt, saving, budgeting, money, insurance, retirement, investing, loans, freelancing, small business.
-I am also a candidate for the AFC certification.

 Thinking Of Buying A Home?
 How to Get Your Finances In Order